mkurjahn/CRN/README.md

 ### Plefka linear order parameters

 Define the Plefka expansion with the α-value, α-order (up to first [1] or second [2] order) and the used order parameters ("linear" or "quad").
-In this example, we only investigate the difference between first and second order in αfor linear order parameters.
+In this example, we only investigate the difference between first and second order in α for linear order parameters.

 Truncating the expansion at first-order of α, we get the results by
 ```julia